-We offer fifteen (15) full scholarships for participants of our Summer School for Journalists and Media Professionals.
-The scholarships cover the following: travel expenses (up to 400 EUR), accommodation for 5 nights, tuition fees, all course materials, access to the EUI library, Wi-Fi access at the EUI, social activities, lunches and coffee breaks on lecture days.
-The scholarships are available for outstanding candidates by application only.
-Please note that unsuccessful applicants for these places will not be considered for a fee-paying place at the school.
+We offer twenty (20) scholarships that cover the following: travel expenses (up to 400 EUR), accommodation for 5 nights, tuition fees, all course materials, access to the EUI library, Wi-Fi access at the EUI, social activities, lunches and coffee breaks on lecture days.
+The scholarships are available for outstanding candidates from EU Member States and neighboring countries by application only.
+Please note that unsuccessful applicants for these places will not be considered for a fee-paying place at the School.
 Scholarships are not intended for participants who can be funded by their own institutions.

 Shared knowledge of common European journalistic professional rights and rules; up-to-date overview of the legal principles governing content online; strategies for the development of new business models in journalism; analysis of the state of play of pluralism and freedom in the digital media environment; interactive session proceedings; networking among participants and among participants and speakers.

 A Certificate will be awarded to each participant who has successfully completed the training course.